FernLab/cookiecutter-fastapi-package/docs/tutorial.rst

 More information can be found on [their github repository](https://github.com/conda-forge/miniforge).

-    Now you have everything you need for generating python package directory.
+    Now you have everything you need for generating **FastAPI Python Package** directory.

 2. Generate a FastAPI API directory structure